manueldinisjunior/calculator/README-template.md

-# Frontend Mentor - Calculator App
+# Frontend Mentor - Calculator app solution

 This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.